Wodan58/Moy/README.md

 -------

 Echo of input to output is not supported, because Lex does not register input lines.
-Error messages are limited to ``syntax error'', because of Yacc's limited support for error handling.
+Error messages are limited to "syntax error", because of Yacc's limited support for error handling.

 Installation
 ------------